-- Heavy infestation (many parasites) may cause fever, chills, lymph node enlargement, and liver and spleen enlargement.
+- Many parasites may cause fever, chills, swollen lymph nodes, and swollen liver and spleen.

-- Initial invasion of the skin may cause itching and a rash (swimmer's itch).
+- When the worm first gets into the skin, it may cause itching and a rash (swimmer's itch).
 In this condition, the schistosome is destroyed within the skin.

 - Intestinal symptoms include abdominal pain and diarrhea (which may be bloody).

-- Urinary symptoms may include frequent urination, painful urination (dysuria), and blood in the urine (hematuria).
+- Urinary symptoms may include frequent urination, painful urination, and blood in the urine.

 - Antibody test to check for signs of infection